mariochampion/liquibasehub-setup-mac/README.md

 **Intention**

-The goal of the makechangelogs.py script is that you run updates against a local h2 with and without sending to hub and compare the times logged in the total_time.csv created in the dir which was created to store you testing changelogs. for example, run
+The goal of the makechangelogs.py script is that you run updates from a formatted SQL(default) changelog file against a local h2 with and without sending to hub and compare the times logged in the total_time.csv created in the dir which was created to store you testing changelogs. for example, run

 `python makechangelogs.py 2 100 update`